Mine de rien

-Mine de rien is a French Comedy directed by Mathias Mlekuz, released in 2020.
+Mine de rien is a French comedy film directed by Mathias Mlekuz, released in 2020.

 Plot

-In a small town in northern France, a long-running mine is closing work, leaving dozens of people without jobs.
+In a small town in northern France, a long-running mine is closing, leaving dozens of people without jobs.
 Not giving up, following the relocation of the company that promised to rehire them, the workers hold a sit-in in front of the site.
 Faced with a dilemma of the town's mayor, who threatens to seize the land, they come up with the idea to transform the old mine into an amusement park.